kandadaboggu/jr.com-hpstr/_posts/2012-01-24-configuring-ipv6-dns-on-mac-os-x-server.md

 /var/named
 ---
 I'm going to focus my examples on ONE domain "newco.prv" to make things easy to understand, however, this could be applied to any of the domains that I host within my lab.
-Also, at this point I assume you have already read my article [Working With IPv6 and Mac OS X][working-with-ipv6] and know how to find your IPv6 address.
+Also, at this point I assume you have already read my article [Working With IPv6 and Mac OS X]({{ site.url }}/working-with-ipv6-and-mac-os-x/) and know how to find your IPv6 address.

-[working-with-ipv6]: /working-with-ipv6-and-mac-os-x/ "Working With IPv6 and Mac OS X"

 We are going to start with the easy files that we want to adjust to make IPv6 work in our environment.
 When you are thinking about DNS services on your Apple server, you are most likely thinking "How does a FQDN get translated to this IP address".
 The files that make this magic happen are located in your /var/named/ directory.
 You are going to have a file for each zone that starts with "db" (example db.newco.prv), which is the forwarding zone file.
 You will also have a "db.reverse.IP.in-addr.arpa" which is the IPv4 reverse zone file.
 There are two files that are "named.ca" and "named.local" that you can ignore as this is used for listing DNS root servers and your localhost environment respectively.